Rosalita/k8s-service/README.md

 4. Use make to install cli tools with brew `make dev-brew`
 5. Use make to fetch docker images `make dev-docker`

+# Running the cluster
+Use `make dev-up-local` to start the cluster
+Use `make dev-down-local` to stop the local cluster

+# Interacting with the cluster
+To see a list of clusters names in kind `kind get clusters` To see cluster info, use the cluster name e.g. `kubectl cluster-info --context kind-starter-cluster`

 # Project layers
 ## Zarf
 A zarf is a cardboard sleeve that goes around a coffee cup to protect you.
 The zarf layer protects us from being burnt by containers.
 This is where Docker and Kubernetes code lives.